tatumamckinnis/Percolation/README.md

 **See [the details document](docs/details.md) for information** on using Git, starting the project, and more details about the project including information about the classes and concepts that are outlined briefly below.
 You'll absolutely need to read the information in the [details document](docs/details.md) to understand how the classes in this project work independently and together.
 The _details_ document also contains project-specific details.
 This current document provides a high-level overview of the assignment.

 **You are STRONGLY encouraged to work with a partner on P5!** (and on P6 and P7).
 See [the details document](docs/details.md) for information on using Git with a partner and how the workflow can proceed.
+If you'd like to be paired (somewhat randomly, but you can write about yourself or a partner) then fill [out this form to request a pairing](https://forms.office.com/r/nv58WSSsUh).

 ## Outline
 - [Project Introduction](#project-introduction)